 Use colored pom-poms for an easy matching activity.
 Kids can place pom-poms into the coordinating colored eggs.
 If you have different sizes of pom-poms and eggs, kids can also sort by size.

-Shaky eggs are easy and fun to make with kids.
+Egg shakers are an easy and fun egg craft to make with preschoolers.
 Plus, they can be used in many ways…..music and movement, rhythm activities, counting, and even breaking words into syllables.
 Want directions for making the eggs?
 You can get them HERE.

 Write numbers or draw dot patterns on the eggs.
 Kids can count small pom-poms or erasers as they place the correct quantity inside each egg.
 Kids can also count eggs as they place them in baskets or egg cartons.